katsutoo/perissables/docs/architecture.md

 ## Where Locks Live

-This document explains the architecture, but exact locked MVP decisions such as protocol limits, release targets, save-path rules, and schema versioning live only in `docs/mvp-contract.md`.
+This document explains the architecture, but exact locked MVP decisions such as protocol limits, release targets, persistence rules, and schema versioning live only in `docs/mvp-contract.md`.